MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 - If you have configured Google federation in Azure AD, federated users can now access SharePoint and OneDrive resources that you have shared with them.
 - SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as **Members can invite** and **Guests can invite**.

-This preview is not supported in the following Microsoft 365 services:
+This integration is not supported in the following Microsoft 365 services:
 - Office 365 Germany
 - Office 365 operated by 21Vianet
 - GCC High and DoD

-## Opting in to the preview
+## Enabling the integration

-This preview requires that your organization also be opted into the [Azure AD email one-time passcode authentication preview](https://docs.microsoft.com/azure/active-directory/b2b/one-time-passcode).

-To opt in to the Azure AD passcode authentication preview
-1. Sign in to the [Azure portal](https://portal.azure.com) as an Azure AD global admin.
-2. In the nav pane, select **Azure Active Directory**.
-3. Under **Manage**, click **External identities**.
-4. Click **External collaboration settings**.
-5. Under **Email one-time passcode for guests**, choose **Enable email one-time passcode for guests effective now**.
-6. Select **Save**.

-To opt in to the SharePoint and OneDrive integration with Azure AD B2B
+To enable SharePoint and OneDrive integration with Azure AD B2B
 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).

     > [!NOTE]